 Burstner 590 front lounge layout with rear kitchen and washroom (2-4 berth)

 Choosing the right layout, is one of the most ‘if not THE MOST’ important considerations when purchasing a motorhome.
 The first thing you need to consider as a potential motorhome owner is the number of people you will need to accommodate.

 How many people will realistically use the motorhome 80% to 90% of the time.
-It's very important to keep this in mind during your search and and we strongly advise that you stick to it.
+It's very important to keep this in mind during your search and we strongly advise that you stick to it.
 If there are only two of you, this will help you avoid falling into the trap of purchasing a five or six berth motorhome with a layout that is completely wrong for you.

 For couples 2, 3 or 4 berths are a good choice and the definitive decider when choosing a layout will be the number of seatbelts you require.
 If you are a family of seven, it’s very important to find a motorhome with 7 factory fitted seatbelts.
 If you have fewer children, then you have more choice in layouts, however the age of the children should be considered.
 The older they are the greater the need for privacy and often, bunk bed layouts can be a good choice.
-One last tip, it’s always good to choose a layout with a useable living area while the children are in bed as it offers more flexibility to the adults.
+One last tip, it’s always good to choose a layout with a useable living area while the children are in bed as it offers more flexibility to the adults for downtime.

 Burstner lounge layout in the Benimar 282 with drop down bed overhead (4 berth)

 The following link covers the more common motorhome layouts which gives a good overview of the different bed configurations including, low fixed beds, high fixed beds, lounge layouts and more.
 It's strongly advisable to have an up close and personal inspection of the different layouts to ensure that you have considered all your options before making a final decision.
 You can always drop into us here at Anchor Point Motorhomes for sound honest advice, we will gladly point you in the right direction.
 After all it’s a big investment and getting it right is in your long-term interest.